 Before you start coding your first Cloud Billing budget application, there are a few things you need to do, if you haven't done them already.

-Try out the Cloud Billing features in the Google Cloud Console
+Try out the Cloud Billing features in the Google Cloud console

-This API documentation assumes that you've used Google Cloud, and that you're familiar with the Cloud Billing features and concepts in the Google Cloud Console.
+This API documentation assumes that you've used Google Cloud, and that you're familiar with the Cloud Billing features and concepts in the Google Cloud console.
 If you're not already familiar with concepts like Cloud Billing accounts, Google Cloud projects, Google Cloud products, and Cloud Billing budgets and alerts, read the following before starting to code:

 - Overview of Cloud Billing concepts

-- Create, modify, or close your Cloud Billing account
+- Manage your Cloud Billing account

 - View the projects linked to a Cloud Billing account